Tracking the Deep Roots of my early Newell Ancestors

 - Family has possible links to Kent, England

 Although there is insufficient data to make a definitive conclusion, this data does suggest closer Y-DNA (Newell family) links to either northwest Europe or the English /Scottish border region than to Ireland.
-Given the absence of any uniquely Irish L21 subclades and my Y-DNA SNP results, the National Geographic test suggest a possible family origin in Scotland or northwest Europe.
+Given the absence of any uniquely Irish L21 subclades and my Y-DNA SNP results, the National Geographic test suggested a possible family origin in Scotland or northwest Europe.
 It might also suggest possible migration between these areas.
 In addition, some of this English/Scottish group may have subsequently migrated into Ireland during the 17th and 18th centuries.
 Given the above, my Newell ancestors that moved to Newfoundland in the 18th century may have originated from any of these areas.